EllieAzaveda/flashcards-starter/README.md

 ### Future Iterations

-My number 1 goal is definitely to find the bug that is throwing the error.
-Then I would like to try adding some features from iteration 4.
+I would like to try adding some features from iteration 4 in the future.

 ### Want to contribute?
-(Because clearly I need the help)

 - Interested in contributing to Flashcards?
 - Fork this project and clone to your machine.